StudySmarter - The all-in-one study app.

 The ASCII table splits into two sections: the first for control characters (numbers 0 to 31), which are non-printable characters utilised to control hardware devices, the second for printable characters (numbers 32 to 127), which include letters, numerals, punctuation, and special characters.

-What are ASCII characters in the context of computer science?
+What is ascii in computer science?